-As mentioned in a previous blog post in this series, a balance of styles, eras, tempos, and textures will draw an audience in.
+A balance of styles, eras, tempos, and textures will draw an audience in.
 Playing all sad, slow songs will get old fast, while constant upbeat and energetic songs might get to be a bit too much.

-Article image: hitesh choudhary via Pexels.
+Article Image: hitesh choudhary via Pexels.